RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Background

 \subsection{Robustness Under Black-Box Setting}

-In this part, we focus on how our work introduces a novel contribution compared to previous studies on defenses against black-box adversarial attacks in image classification tasks.
-We discuss four representative works \citep{dong2020benchmarking, mahmood2021beware,mahmood2021robustness,ghaffari2022adversarial}, highlighting their key contributions and how our approach builds upon or complements these efforts by addressing gaps and introducing new perspectives in this domain.
+In this part, we focus on how our work introduces a novel contribution compared to previous studies on defenses against black-box adversarial attacks in image classification tasks. \reformulatedtext{We discuss the following representative works \cite{papernot2017practical, dong2020benchmarking, mahmood2021beware, mahmood2021robustness, ghaffari2022adversarial, zheng2025blackboxbench}}, highlighting their key contributions and how our approach builds on or complements these efforts by addressing gaps and introducing new perspectives in this domain.

+\cite{papernot2017practical} introduced a black-box attack strategy targeting deep neural network (DNN) models and evaluated its effectiveness against adversarial training and defensive distillation.
+They varied the magnitude of the perturbation used during training and the attack phase and demonstrated that small perturbations of adversarial training in training led to gradient masking, which their attack could bypass by doubling the perturbation budget in the attacking phase, whereas larger perturbations in training improved robustness.
+In contrast, our work focuses on evaluating adversarially trained SOTA defenses against black-box attacks using a fixed small perturbation 4 over 255 in the attack phase.

-\citet{dong2020benchmarking} evaluated adversarial robustness in image classification tasks against white-box and black-box attacks.
+\cite{dong2020benchmarking} evaluated adversarial robustness in image classification tasks against white-box and black-box attacks.
 Their work addressed various defense techniques such as robust training, input transformation, randomization, certified defenses, and model ensembling.
-Our study seeks to complement this by focusing specifically on SOTA robust training-based defenses.
+Our study seeks to complement this by focusing specifically on SoTA robust training-based defenses.
 Moreover, our work explores a broader landscape of black-box attacks by including recent methods such as ADMIX, BASES, and TREMBA.
-In doing so, we provide an analysis of leading robust training defenses against recent black-box adversarial strategies.
+In doing so, we provide an analysis of the leading robust training defenses against recent black-box adversarial strategies.